Connect with others who understand.

 Managing Acid Reflux While on Methotrexate

 • Antacids — These drugs neutralize stomach acid for quick relief.
-Types of antacids include calcium carbonate (such as Tums and Rolaids) and a combination of aluminum hydroxide, magnesium hydroxide, and simethicone (Mylanta).
+Types of antacids include calcium carbonate (such as Tums and Maalox) and a combination of aluminum hydroxide, magnesium hydroxide, and simethicone (such as Alka-Seltzer Anti-Gas and Phazyme).

-• Histamine H2-receptor antagonists — These medications decrease the production of acid in the stomach for up to 12 hours.
-Medications in this category include cimetidine (Tagamet) and famotidine (Pepcid AC).
+• Histamine H2-receptor antagonists — These medications decrease the production of acid in the stomach.
+Examples include cimetidine (such as Tagamet) and famotidine (including Pepcid).

-• Proton pump inhibitors (PPIs) — These drugs are strong acid blockers that help to heal the esophageal tissue damaged from acid reflux long term, though they usually require a few days to become fully effective.
-Types of PPIs include lansoprazole (Prevacid), omeprazole (including Prilosec), and esomeprazole (including Nexium).
+• Proton pump inhibitors — PPIs are strong acid blockers that help to heal the tissue damaged from acid reflux.
+Types of PPIs include lansoprazole (such as Prevacid), omeprazole (including Prilosec), and esomeprazole (e.g., Nexium).

 Check With Your Doctor About Drug Interactions